Predictive scalability of processes in fine chemical and pharmaceutical manufacturing

-This event is aimed at practitioners in the field, from both industry and academia, as a networking and research agenda-setting event: what is the state-of-the-art, what research challenges are emerging as a result of developments in the neighbouring fields (robotics, AI, machine learning, systems biology, synthetic biology, high throughput analytics, novel business models for manufacturing, new feedstocks, etc), where is there lack of progress?
+This event is aimed at practitioners in the field, industrial and academic method developers as a networking and research agenda-setting event: what is the state-of-the-art, what research challenges are emerging as a result of developments in the neighbouring fields (robotics, AI, machine learning, systems biology, synthetic biology, high throughput analytics, novel business models for manufacturing, new feedstocks, etc), where is progress required?
 The event will result in a white-paper and should stimulate future research proposals and collaborative research projects.

 Registration for the event is open here.

 Scientific and organising committee: Richard Bourne (Leeds), Alexei Lapkin (Cambridge), Federico Galvanin (UCL), Robin Attrill (GSK).

 10:00 arrival, registration, tea/coffee

 11:15-11:45 ‘From Molecules to Reactors: Methods, Applications and Opportunities for Catalytic Process Design’ – Dr Michail Stamatakis, UCL

 11:45-12:15 ‘Development and application of numerical simulation and optimization techniques for improved design and operation of complex reaction systems’ – Dr Federico Galvanin, UCL

 12:30-13:30 Lunch, Networking